Pan-Territorial Growth Strategy

-To inform the development of this strategy, CanNor will be holding in-person roundtables and teleconferences in the three territories with a broad range of partners and stakeholders in early 2019.
+To inform the development of this strategy, CanNor held in-person roundtables and teleconferences in the three territories with a broad range of partners and stakeholders in early 2019.

 In summer 2017, CanNor held a series of roundtables in the territories to inform renewal of its economic development programming.
 Our territorial and Indigenous partners, as well as other Northern stakeholders, highlighted a number of challenges in the territories that hamper the pace of development, including a significant infrastructure deficit and a higher cost of doing business related to remote locations, harsh environment, and sparse population distribution.

 What we heard

 From January to March 2019, CanNor undertook a series of engagement activities to inform the development of the Pan-Territorial Growth Strategy.
 The broad range of views, considerations and ideas brought forward from individuals, communities, and organizations have been summarized in a "What we heard" report.
 This information will help guide CanNor's strategic approach towards future investments and activities in the territories.